 Brazil at a glance

 However, this trend is not limited to infrastructure companies.
 The growing role of Brazil’s capital markets in the financial obligations of non-financial companies is reflected in the increase in corporate debt securities, which rose from 18% in 2016 to 32.7% in 2023 (excluding debentures held by financial institutions), aligning with levels observed in more mature economies.

-The challenge remains for the Brazilian capital markets to continue its growth in the coming years (between 2017 and 2024, the average annual growth rate of emissions was 13%), but the outlook is optimistic.
-Expectations are for domestic interest rates to decrease starting next year once inflation expectations are
+The challenge remains for the Brazilian capital markets to continue their growth in the coming years (between 2017 and 2024, the average annual growth rate of issuances was 13%), but the outlook is bright.
+Expectations are for domestic interest rates to decrease starting next year once inflation expectations are anchored, potentially lowering the opportunity cost of issuing fixed-income instruments and contributing to a resurgence of equity issuances and IPOs.

-Click here for more information on ANBIMA (all information provided in the link is in Portuguese and with numbers shown in BRL).
+Click here for more information on ANBIMA Data (all information provided in the link is in Portuguese and with numbers shown in BRL).

+Brazil at a glance